johnryan465/reinforce.space/controller/index.md

 ## Controller

-The cointroller in this project is a replacement for the ACDS.
+The controller in this project is a replacement for the ACDS.

 The controller will be learned via reinforcment learning.